-This Phulkopir Roast is a traditional Indian style cauliflower roast recipe that can be served as a side dish with rice dishes or with Indian flatbreads such as naan or paranthas.
-This Indian vegetarian recipe of cauliflower is a dry preparation that is mildly spicy yet absolutely delicious in taste.
+This Phulkopir Roast is a traditional Bengali-style cauliflower recipe that is served as a side dish with rice dishes or Indian flatbreads such as naan or paranthas.
+This Indian vegetarian recipe of cauliflower is a dry preparation that is mildly spicy yet delicious.

 Honestly, the term ‘roast’ is a misnomer here.
-It is more like a pot-roast where the cauliflower florets are fried and then cooked in the spicy masala mix of fried onion, ginger and tomato.
-Like most classic Bengali niramish ranna recipes, it is gluten-free, nuts free, needless to say, meat-free.
+It is more like a pot roast where the cauliflower florets are fried and then cooked in the spicy masala mix of fried onion, ginger, and tomato.
+Like most classic Bengali niramish ranna recipes, it is gluten-free, nuts-free, needless to say, meat-free as well.

+What’s so special about this Phulkopir roast in Bengali cuisine?
 In most Bengali households, this phulkopir roast recipe is kept for special occasions.
-Primarily because this dish isn’t for a faint of heart!
+Primarily because this dish isn’t for the faint of heart!
 Although the list of ingredients is small, the elaborate preparation makes it apt for special days only.
+It features very frequently on the Bengali wedding menu or Biyebari Menu, however, the preparation might vary slightly as it is often made in Mughlai korma style using poppy seeds paste, various nuts paste, and cream for richness.

-Just when you are sick and tired of having cauliflower dishes or phulkopir torkari like Aloo Phulkopir Dalna (which is, by the way, another traditional Bengali delicacy of Cauliflower Curry), this cauliflower roast recipe would get you back the love for this vegetable.
+Here I have followed our family recipe for Phulkopir roast where the thick gravy is made using onion, ginger, and tomatoes.
+We prefer a dryish gravy for this cauliflower roast recipe, but you can always adjust the consistency of the gravy as per your preference.
+So, just when you are sick and tired of having cauliflower dishes or phulkopir torkari like Aloo Phulkopir Dalna (which is, by the way, another traditional Bengali delicacy of Cauliflower Curry), this cauliflower roast recipe will get you back to the love for this vegetable.

 - Cauliflower Small size – Whole or Large cut in florets